Seattle is one of the most dog friendly cities in the U.S. You may have heard but there are actually more dogs than kids in Seattle.

 It’s hard to go anywhere without seeing people driving with dogs in their cars, eating outside at restaurants with their dogs, or out walking with their dogs.

 A an internet search of Seattle will reveal many places to go and things to do with your dog.

 I thought I would share 5 unique things you can do with your dog in Seattle for locals and travelers looking to do something a little different.

 1) Ride a Bus with Your Dog to a Hiking Trail

-If you want an easier hike close to the City that includes urban forest, beach views (dogs are not allowed ON the beach but there is a short path that walks along it), and a lighthouse, head to Discovery Park.
-(Click one of the links to get bus directions).
+If you want an easier hike in Seattle that includes urban forest, beach views (dogs are not allowed ON the beach but there is a short path that walks along it), and a lighthouse, head to Discovery Park.

 2) See the Biggest Cowboy Boots and Hat in America